 This year I’ve struggled with three of these.
 Resistance training, eating whole foods and de-stressing.
 I’m in maintenance mode.
 Which is ok, but I don’t want to be here forever.

 I’m moving my body daily and resistance training but not to the level I’d like.
 I’m eating for my energy needs.
-But find myself eating more protein bars, shakes, and snacks verses meals.
+But find myself eating more protein bars, shakes, and snacks versus meals.
 De-stressing is non-existent.
 I have no regular practice for this at the moment.

 I’m proud of maintaining consistency and doing “good enough.”
 But this year I’d like to get better at these basics.